Current status + progress

-Every two minutes, a child under 5 dies of malaria
+Every 75 seconds, a child under 5 dies of malaria

-Despite this heavy toll, major inroads have been made against the disease as a result of stepped-up funding and programming.
-Between 2000 and 2010, global investment for malaria control increased significantly and domestic investments have also increased annually.
-Funding increases have resulted in major advances against malaria.
-However, success is fragile and closely tied to sustained support and since 2010 there has been a plateau in the funding of the global malaria response.
-In 2017, the global total of international and domestic funding for malaria control and elimination was $3.1 billion – less than half of what is needed.
-In order to achieve the goal of a malaria-free world, annual spending requirements needs to more than double from the current level to $6.6 billion by 2020.
+Success in the fight against malaria is fragile and closely tied to sustained investment.
+In recent years, there has been a plateau in the funding of the global malaria response.
+In 2020, the total of international and domestic funding for malaria control and elimination was $3.3 billion – less than half of what was needed.
+In order to achieve the goal of a malaria-free world, annual funding would need to more than double to reach the USD $6.8 billion target.

-During the 2020 COVID-19 pandemic, there are additional risks to children’s health and wellbeing as the pandemic causes disruptions throughout the health system as well as the lives of families.
-In areas with health personnel become overstretched, key commodities become short in supply or where care-seeking behaviours are reduced transmission mitigation efforts (e.g. lockdowns, travel restrictions), this could result in more severe illness and higher mortality from malaria.
-Earlier this year, there were significant disruptions to bednet distribution campaigns due to COVID-19 mitigation efforts and there are concerns that these disruptions have also affected other malaria prevention and treatment programmes.
+There is growing evidence that access to skilled and quality malaria services and care may have been negatively impacted by fears of infection and country responses to the COVID-19 pandemic, including lockdown measures, transportation disruptions, and diversion of resources away from essential health services.
+In 2020, for example, there were significant disruptions to bednet distribution campaigns due to COVID-19 mitigation efforts.
+There are concerns that these disruptions have also affected other malaria prevention and treatment programmes.
 Many of these disruptions have also coincided with malaria peak season, causing additional concern for the toll that the pandemic could have on malaria mortality and morbidity in children.

 Prevention

-Most countries in sub-Saharan Africa increased ITN use among children in an equitable way.
+Most countries in sub-Saharan Africa increased ITN use among children under age 5 in an equitable way.
 This was largely due to free distribution campaigns that emphasized poor and rural areas.
 The success of this strategy has been reflected in an increased use of ITNs by vulnerable populations.

 Early diagnosis and treatment are essential for more favourable malaria outcomes.
-As fever is a key manifestation of malaria in children, care-seeking for febrile children is crucial to reducing child morbidity and mortality.
-In sub-Saharan Africa, just under two in three (61 per cent) children with a fever sought advice or treatment from a health facility or provider.
-Data show disparities in care-seeking behaviour for febrile children by residence, with those living in urban areas more likely to seek care than those in rural areas.
-Disparities are also observed by wealth, with a 18 per cent difference in care-seeking behaviour between children in the richest (71 per cent) and the poorest (53 per cent) households.
+As fever is a key manifestation of malaria in children, particularly in malaria endemic regions, care-seeking for febrile children is crucial to reducing child morbidity and mortality.
+In sub-Saharan Africa in 2021, 61 per cent of children with a fever were taken for advice or treatment from a health facility or provider.
+Data show disparities in care-seeking behaviour for febrile children by residence, with those living in urban areas more likely to be taken for care than those in rural areas.
+Disparities are also observed by wealth, with an 18 percentage point difference in care-seeking behaviour between children in the richest (71 per cent) and the poorest (53 per cent) households.

 Case management

 Whilst fever is an indicator of malaria in children, it can also be a sign of other acute infections.
-In 2010, WHO recommended universal use of diagnostic testing to confirm malaria infection before applying any treatment.
+In 2010, the WHO recommended the universal use of diagnostic testing to confirm malaria infection before administering any treatment.
 Malaria is diagnosed in febrile children by a rapid diagnostic test (RDT), which involves taking a blood sample from the finger or heel to test for malaria Plasmodium (P.) antigens.
-In sub-Saharan Africa, testing is low, with only one in four (28 per cent) children with a fever seeking advice or treatment receiving a RDT.
-There was a 12 per cent gap between those in the richest (34 per cent) and poorest (22 per cent) wealth quintiles, whilst a greater proportion of children in Eastern and Southern Africa (36 per cent) were tested than in West and Central Africa (21 per cent).
+In sub-Saharan Africa, testing is low, with only about one in four (28 per cent) of children with a fever receiving medical advice or a rapid diagnostic test in 2021.
+There was a 10 percentage point gap in testing between the richest and the poorest children (33 per cent vs 23 per cent).
+Additionally, a greater proportion of children in Eastern and Southern Africa (36 per cent) were tested than in West and Central Africa (21 per cent).

 Until recently, the ‘proportion of children under 5 with fever who are treated with appropriate antimalarial drugs’ was the standard indicator for monitoring antimalarial treatment.
-However, it has become increasingly challenging to track trends following WHO’s recommendation advising universal testing to confirm malaria, with many countries now expanding the use of diagnostic testing to focus treatment on only those diagnosed with malaria.
-The current lower levels of antimalarial treatment in febrile children, therefore, may indicate that anti-malarials are being provided only to confirmed cases.
+However, it has become increasingly challenging to track trends following developments in the official recommendations.
+WHO now recommends universal testing to confirm malaria.
+In response, many countries have expanded the use of diagnostic testing to focus treatment on those diagnosed with malaria.
+The current lower levels of antimalarial treatment in febrile children may indicate that anti-malarials are being provided only to confirmed cases.
 For more information on this issue, see the 2013 edition of the Household Survey Indicators for Malaria Control.

 First line treatment

 Artemisinin-based combination therapy (ACT) is the most effective antimalarial therapy for P. falciparum, the most lethal malaria parasite and the one most pervasive in sub-Saharan Africa.
-By the end of 2014, most African countries, where P. falciparum is endemic, had adopted ACTs as national policy for first-line treatment.
-However, in surveys since 2013, fewer than half of children treated for malaria were actually receiving ACT.
-Although the practice is changing, other less effective antimalarial drugs are still commonly used to treat malaria.
-Treatment of malaria in children with ACT is low in sub-Saharan Africa with just over half (59 per cent) of children treated with anti-malarial drugs receiving the first-line treatment ACT.
-ACT treatment in West and Central Africa is alarmingly low – approximately half that in Eastern and Southern Africa (46 per cent vs 81 per cent).
-The data indicate that ACT treatment does not differ greatly by residence or wealth within these regions.
+By the end of 2014, most African countries had adopted ACT as the national policy for first-line treatment.
+The data continue to support, however, that other less effective antimalarial drugs are still commonly used.
+Treatment of malaria in children with ACT is low in sub-Saharan Africa with just over half (57 per cent) of children treated with anti-malarial drugs receiving the first-line treatment ACT in 2021.
+In West and Central Africa in particular, ACT treatment is alarmingly low – approximately half that of Eastern and Southern Africa (46 per cent vs 78 per cent).
+Available survey data indicate that ACT treatment does not differ greatly by residence or wealth within these regions.

 Malaria during pregnancy

 In sub-Saharan African countries with high malaria transmission, pregnant women are highly vulnerable to malaria infection due to reduced immunity.
 When infected with malaria during pregnancy, they are more likely to become anaemic and give birth to low-birthweight or stillborn babies.
-Methods to prevent malaria in pregnancy include:
+Methods to prevent malaria in pregnancy include the use of insecticide-treated bed nets (ITNs) as well as Intermittent preventive treatment during pregnancy (IPTp).

-- Pregnant women sleeping under ITNs – Regular use of ITNs by pregnant women as well as intermittent preventive treatment during pregnancy are vital interventions in the prevention of malaria among pregnant women.
-Although some progress has been made, the proportion of pregnant women in sub-Saharan Africa who sleep under an ITN is too low.
+Regular use of ITNs by pregnant women is a vital intervention in the prevention of malaria among pregnant women.
+Although some progress has been made, the proportion of pregnant women in sub-Saharan Africa who sleep under an ITN remains too low.

-- Intermittent preventive treatment during pregnancy (IPTp) – Preventing malaria in pregnant women through IPTp with sulfadoxine-pyrimethamine, which is administered during antenatal care visits, is an effective way of reducing maternal anaemia and low birthweight.
+Preventing malaria in pregnant women through IPTp with sulfadoxine-pyrimethamine during antenatal care visits is an effective way of reducing maternal anaemia and low birthweight.
 Nearly every country in sub-Saharan Africa with a high malaria burden has adopted intermittent preventive treatment for pregnant women as part of its national malaria control strategy.
 In most countries, coverage of antenatal care services is much higher than current levels of IPTp administration, suggesting that there are missed opportunities to expand access to this life-saving intervention for mothers and newborns.

-In 2016, WHO issued a new recommendation that at least three doses of IPTp treatment should be given to pregnant women in malaria endemic regions, starting in their second trimester, with at least one month between each dose.
+In 2016, the WHO issued a new recommendation that at least three doses of IPTp treatment should be given to pregnant women in malaria-endemic regions, starting in their second trimester, with at least one month between each dose.
 Many countries are still in the process of scaling up this new recommendation.

-Between 2014-2019, on average only 25 per cent of eligible women in sub-Saharan Africa received three or more doses of IPTp.
-The proportion of women receiving IPTp varies across the region, ranging from 8 per cent at the lowest (Chad) to 61 per cent at the highest (Ghana).
+Between 2015-2021, an average of only 25 per cent of eligible women in sub-Saharan Africa received three or more doses of IPTp.
+The proportion of women receiving IPTp varies across the region, ranging from 3 per cent at the lowest (Sao Tome and Principe) to 67 per cent at the highest (Zambia).

 References